Academic Notice

 Reflect.
 Re-strategize.
 Reach out. wordmark

-Academic Probation (AP) is a Temporary Academic Status assigned to students who did not satisfy their college's minimum academic requirements at the end of a Fall or Spring semester.
-Academic Probation may also be designated as “Subject to Dismissal” or “Subject to Suspension” based on specific college policies.
-There are three types of Academic Probation: Term, Cumulative, and Departmental.
-Each type of Academic Probation is defined by a unique set of GPA requirements as determined by a student’s college.
+Academic Notice (AN) is a Temporary Academic Status assigned to students who did not satisfy their college's minimum academic requirements at the end of a Fall or Spring semester.
+Academic Notice may also be designated as “Subject to Disqualification” or “Subject to Suspension” based on specific college policies.
+There are three types of Academic Notice: Term, Cumulative, and Departmental.
+Each type of Academic Notice is defined by a unique set of GPA requirements as determined by a student’s college.

 Term